Larook/SML_exercises/excercise_2_PCA/readme.md

 TODO:
 check this efficiency for training and test sets (I am not sure if its correct) fix the plots - plot also st deviation on the same plots

+- compare test and train data accuracy on 1 plot

+- UPGRADE TO NEW DATA - check if it works there too

+- only individual 2.1 made -> need also ALL PERSONS IN in and DISJUNCT

+- CROSS VALIDATION and NORMALIZATION

+- PREPROCESSING and CV

+- RECONSTRUCTION

 ## Exercise 2.1: Principal Component Analysis (PCA)
 Here we in general will need to do kNN with the PCA-based dimensionality reduction
 	check the performance - time and maybe also accuracy?